 - Herbal medicine - a practice based on the use of plants or plant extracts to relieve symptoms, e.g. black cohosh

 - Alternative medicine - a range of therapies used instead of conventional medicine, such as acupressure, acupuncture and homeopathy

 - Complementary therapy - interventions that tend to be used alongside conventional medicine, e.g. aromatherapy with HRT

 - Non-hormonal medical treatments - treatments prescribed by your doctor, such as antidepressants

 In Cherryvalley Group Practice, we aim to keep up to date with current best Practice guidance.
 The links below are designed to help you weigh up the benefits of HRT in relieving symptoms, against the risks.

 As well as above information, we aim to specifically discuss:

 Risk of venous clots.
 A patch is felt to confer a lower risk of clots than oral tablet.
 This is why we aim to prescribe patches for anyone with risk factors for clots including a Body Mass Index >30.
 We also aim to ensure BP is well controlled

 Breast cancer risk.
-We would refer you to the above information to read in more detail.
-We also take into account other factors which increase breast cancer risk such as smoking, obesity and alcohol XS, as well as family history of breast cancer.
+We also take into account other factors which increase breast cancer risk such as smoking, obesity and alcohol excess, as well as family history of breast cancer.